“The Gut-Relationship Connection: How Tension in Relationships Affects Your Intestinal Health”

 The constant discussions and pressure between loved ones may have repercussions not only on their relationship, but also on their psychological and physical health.
 The newspaper “Mercure” website explained that the constant debate and discussion in a relationship may also affect the health of the intestine.

 The German newspaper stated that the constant conflicts in a relationship between two people burden the soul, and added that if the private life is unbalanced, this may make the sensitive microbiome in the gut suffer as well.
-And she added that this situation could lead in the long term to diseases and infections associated with the intestines.
+And she added that this situation might lead in the long term to diseases and infections associated with the intestines.

 And the same source continued that the microorganisms in the intestine have a permanent connection with the brain, as the microbiome can affect feelings and the psyche.
 The composition of the gut microbiome has an impact on a person’s susceptibility to illnesses such as anxiety disorder and schizophrenia.